rschristopher/ischristtrue.com/src/modern-views/christianity.md

     Our modern churches are called to cease the heresies of ecstasy (speaking nonsense and calling it "tongues"), and to cease the heresies of ecumenism (vain unity over truth) -- we are called to language learning, to prophecy (speaking revealed truth), to healing.

-    A simple test of a faithful church is thus, do they help you study ancient Greek and Hebrew?
+    A simple test of a faithful church is thus, do they help you study ancient Biblical languages?
 Do they reject the heresies of ecstasy and ecumenism?

 I submit that we are all in need and desperately searching for the true church.